-The purpose of this post is to compare the popular cycling apps, Strava and MapMyRide, in some sort of app-ocalyptic battle to establish which is best ride tracking software.
+Imagine the blog post.
+Strava vs MapMyRide, in some sort of app-ocalyptic battle to establish which is best ride tracking software.
 A fight to the last

-Both Strava and MapMyRide are based on a similar principle.
 You take a GPS device out on your ride to capture where you went.
-When you’re done, the route and performance details are uploaded to the relevant website, where you can browse, analyse and share with friends.
+When you’re done, the route and performance details are uploaded to the relevant app, where you can browse, analyse and share with friends.

 The Pursuit of App-iness